cdl-mint/Niryo/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
 The Ned robot can be used for industrial and/or educational purposes.
+The folders have the different use cases for the Niryo robots.
+Our use case for the educational purpose is the Tic-Tac-Toe game.

-_For more examples, please refer to the [Documentation](https://example.com)_
+Our industrial use case is the Niryo Ned robot with the ROS programming and the conveyor belts.

 <p align="right">(<a href="#top">back to top</a>)</p>